-- Ÿ continued scientific progress in our research and development programs; - Ÿ costs and timing of conducting clinical trials and seeking regulatory approvals and patent prosecutions;
+- continued scientific progress in our research and development programs; - costs and timing of conducting clinical trials and seeking regulatory approvals and patent prosecutions; - competing technological and market developments;

-$\ddot{\mathrm{Y}}$ our ability to establish additional collaborative relationships; and

-Ÿ effective commercialization activities and facility expansions if and as required.
+- our ability to establish additional collaborative relationships; and - effective commercialization activities and facility expansions if and as required.

 Because of our long-term funding requirements, we may attempt to access the public or private equity markets if and whenever conditions are favorable, even if we do not have an immediate need for additional capital at that time.
 Further, we may enter into financing transactions at rates which are at a substantial discount to market.
 This additional funding may not be available to us on reasonable terms, or at all.
-If adequate funds are not available, we may be required to further delay or terminate research and development programs, curtail capital expenditures, and reduce business development and other operating activities.
+The unavailability of adequate funds may require us to further delay or terminate research and development programs, curtail capital expenditures, and reduce business development and other operating activities.